 - A locked container inside your vehicle

-Make sure that you reach out to a lawyer if you were properly transporting an open container of alcohol and received a ticket.
+Be sure that you reach out to a lawyer if you were properly transporting an open container of alcohol and received a ticket.
 A DUI lawyer in California could work to defend you from charges in this situation.
-Start getting help by calling (310) 997-4688.

 Open Containers and Marijuana in California

 You should know that you may also face charges for carrying an open container containing drugs.
 You must transport marijuana according to legal regulations to avoid penalties.
-This means that you should leave marijuana in a sealed container, or in a permitted area of your vehicle.
+You should always leave marijuana in a sealed container or a permitted area of your vehicle.

 There is an exception to this rule if you are using marijuana medicinally.
 You may have an ID card or doctor’s recommendation to demonstrate that you have a medical use for the marijuana.
 You must also keep the marijuana in: